ashgonzales/beethoven-and-co/README.md

 ## Change Log

-8.17.20 5:30pm: Appended all data info to the DOM
+8.17.20 Appended all data info to the DOM
+8.18.20 Changed div structures when info appends to accommodate flex box